Payments & Wait List

 When a refund is granted your funds will be returned to you within two-weeks of the cancellation in the same manner in which it was paid.

 Registration fees for Serve Teens ($15 per week of camp) will be fully refunded if requested by the Thursday prior to the week of camp you are cancelling.

 Well fed kids are happy kids!
 Children at both campuses should bring a bag lunch from home.
-There will be NO option to purchase a lunch in 2021.
-With the lengthening of the camp day we also recommend you pack your child an extra snack they will be able to eat during the day.
+There will be NO option to purchase a lunch in 2022.
+We also recommend you pack your child an extra snack they will be able to eat during the day.

 As always, Thursday is FREE HOT DOG DAY!!
-Yes that is right even in 2021 we will still have HOT DOG DAY!
-We plan to individually wrap hot dogs for each child.
-They will also receive a bag of chips, bag of carrots and a Rice Krispie treat.
+They will receive a hot dog, chips, carrots and a banana.
 You are welcome to send a bag lunch on Thursdays if your child does not eat hot dogs.